Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

-The shell correction $\delta \Theta_{\rm scl}$, Eq.\ (\ref{dmidE}), of the MI turns out to be much smaller than the classical TF (rigid-body) component\footnote{ Please recall, when comparing the MI shell correction $\delta \Theta$ with the TF MI $\Theta_{\rm TF}$, Eq.\ (\ref{RigBody}), that the quantity $\delta \Theta/\Theta^{(1)}_{\rm TF}$ which is plotted in Fig.\ \ref{fig2} $(b,d)$ still needs to be divided by the particle number $N$, in order to judge the relative importance of both these quantities.}, similar to the energy shell-correction $\delta E$ compared to the corresponding TF term.
-Notice that for collective rotations, the semiclassical (ETF) corrections, of order $\hbar^2$ relative to the rigid-body (TF) term, coming from the orbital motion and the spin degrees of freedom, which are respectively of diamagnetic and paramagnetic nature, give individually a significant contribution.
-However, these corrections appear with opposite signs and therefore compensate each other to a large extent, so that the averaged MI is given to good accuracy, by the classical rigid body value, $\tilde{\Theta} \approx \Theta_{\rm TF}$ \cite{BQ94}.
-This is largely in agreement with the numerical results obtained for a realistic WS potential at equilibrium deformations in Ref.\ \cite{PF75}.
-Taking therefore also into account our discussion in relation to Eq.\ (\ref{MIGRB}), we should not expect a large SCM MI correction, $\delta \Theta$, as compared to the classical rigid-body (TF) value $\Theta_{\rm TF}$ for the consistent collective rotation at the equilibrium deformation.
-For instance, it is the case for harmonic- oscillator mean field under the consistency (i.e., statistically equilibrium rotation) condition for HO frequencies, in contrast to an inconsistent motion (other HO frequencies), see Refs.\ \cite{BM75,MS10}.
-This is also in agreement with the numerical results obtained for the realistic WS potential in Ref.\ \cite{PF75}, where such a rotation is called as that ``at the equilibrium deformations''.
+The MI shell correction $\delta \Theta_{\rm scl}$, Eq.\ (\ref{dmidE}), turns out to be much smaller than the classical TF (rigid-body) component\footnote{Please recall, when comparing the MI shell correction $\delta \Theta$ with the TF MI $\Theta_{\rm TF}$, Eq.\ (\ref{RigBody}), that the quantity $\delta \Theta/\Theta^{(1)}_{\rm TF}$ which is displayed in Fig.\ \ref{fig2} $(b,d)$ still needs to be divided by the particle number $N$, in order to evaluate the relative importance of both these quantities.}, similar to the case of the energy shell-correction $\delta E$ as compared to the corresponding TF term.
+Taking therefore into account our discussion in relation to Eq.\ (\ref{MIGRB}), we should not expect, for consistent collective rotations at an equilibrium deformation (see introduction and subsection \ref{subsec-stateqrot}), a large SCM MI correction, $\delta \Theta$, as compared to the classical rigid-body (TF) value $\Theta_{\rm TF}$.
 However, many important physical phenomena, such as fission isomerism or high-spin physics depend dramatically on these shell effects.
-Shell effects are also expected to play a major role for the magnetic susceptibility \cite{FK98}, as a reaction of a system of charged particles to a magnetic field, which are expressed by exactly the same type of equations as we have for the MI, as mentioned above.
-There, the oscillating (shell) components are going to be relatively enhanced as compared to the case of the MI, studied here (see, e.g., Ref.~\cite{FK98}).
-In contrast to the CPPOT approach used in Ref.\ \cite{DF04}, our NPPOT approach with the {\it small} parameter $\hbar/S \sim 1/k^{}_FR_0 \sim N^{-1/3}$ of the semiclassical expansion results in the adiabatic approximation, even at rather large frequencies, Eq.\ (\ref{adcondspd}), in a convergence to the exact quantum result which is the better the larger the particle number $N$.
-Our NPPOT approach for the MI shell corrections can, of course, be applied for larger (non-adiabatic) rotational frequencies and larger deformations, as shown in our present study.
-The PO bifurcations for large deformations play here again a dominant role \cite{GM15,GM16,MG17}, like in the case of the deformed harmonic oscillator \cite{MS10,MG14}. \\[ -2.0ex]
+Shell effects are also expected to play a major role for the magnetic susceptibility \cite{FK98,RU96}, as a reaction of a system of charged particles to a magnetic field, which are expressed by exactly the same type of equations as we have for the MI.
+There, the oscillating (shell) components are going to be relatively enhanced (see e.g.\ Ref.~\refcite{FK98}) as compared to the case of the MI, studied here.
+In contrast to the classical perturbation POT approach used in Ref.\ \refcite{DF04}, our ISPMR with the {\it small parameter} $\hbar/S \sim 1/k^{}_FR_0 \sim N^{-1/3}$ of the semiclassical expansion results in the adiabatic approximation, even at rather large frequencies, Eq.\ (\ref{adcondspd}), in a convergence to the exact quantum result which is the better the larger the particle number $N$.
+Our ISPMR for the MI shell corrections can, of course, be applied for larger (non-adiabatic) rotational frequencies and larger deformations, as shown in our present study.
+The PO bifurcations observed at large deformations play here again a dominant role \cite{GM15,MG17}, like in the case of the deformed harmonic oscillator\cite{MS10}. \\[ 3.0ex]